 The training program emphasizes both outpatient and inpatient care of adults with congenital heart disease.
 It is an integrated program between Seattle Children’s Hospital and the University of Washington.
 Trainees gain experience in specialized ACHD care including the management of ACHD patients with arrhythmias, pregnancy, heart failure, those needing advanced heart failure therapy, cardiac and non-cardiac surgery.
 Fellows participate in research and educational initiatives during their training.

-Our program accepts one senior fellow each year for a two year position.
+Our program accepts one to two senior fellows each year for a two year position.
 Applicants are welcome through either adult or pediatric cardiology training pathways and the curriculum is tailored to the background of the applicant.

 Other non-ACHD faculty from the University of Washington and Seattle Children's are integrally involved in ACHD Fellowship training.